 Professor Wherry co-authored Scholarly Writing: Ideas, Examples, and Execution, a law student-friendly guide to writing scholarly papers, was selected as one of four Citation Scholars to contribute to the second edition of the ALWD Companion, serves as Lead Editor to Legal Communication & Rhetoric: Journal of the Association of Legal Writing Directors, and serves as the Reporter to the Maryland State Bar Association Standing Committee on Pattern Jury Instructions.

 Professor Wherry earned her B.A. from Lawrence University, her M.S.Sc. from Syracuse University, and her J.D. from George Washington University Law School where she was a member of the winning team in the 2004 McKenna Long & Aldridge Gilbert A. Cuneo Government Contracts Moot Court Competition and received first prize in the 2004 Public Contract Law Journal Writing Competition.
 Before law school, she served on active duty in the United States Navy, receiving an honorable discharge as a Cryptologic Technician (Collection) Second Class Petty Officer.

-Andrea Funk - Legal Research & Writing Chapter on Professionalism
+Andrea Funk - The Road to Legal Practice Chapter on Professionalism

 After graduating from UCLA School of Law, Andrea Funk clerked for a federal district court judge and then practiced law in both state and federal courts for six years before joining the faculty at Whittier Law School in 1997.
 She served as a full-time legal writing professor for three years and has directed the Lawyering Skills Institute since 2000.
 Currently, she is the Associate Dean for Lawyering Skills and Institutional Assessment at Whittier Law School.